|Title:||Director of Football Operations/Defensive Coordinator/Linebackers|

-Joey Mariani joined Bulldog Athletics in the summer of 2007 as an assistant football coach, working primarily with the running backs.
+Joey Mariani originally joined Bulldog Athletics in the summer of 2007 as an assistant football coach, working primarily with the running backs.
 In early 2010, he moved into a full-time role as the Director of Football Operations and later was promoted to Defensive Coordinator.
+As of the 2017 season, he also oversees the linebackers.

 This native of Norristown, Pennsylvania, earned his Bachelor of Science in Kinesiology from Cal State University San Bernardino.
 In high school, Mariani helped guide the Steelers of Fontana High School to the 1987 National Football Championship.
 Currently, he is the only person in Fontana High School history to win a CIF Championship as a player (1987) and as a coach (1989).